Knew Health • March 27, 2018

 For many people, lifestyle factors drive elevated hsCRP levels resulting from inflammation.

 This is good news because lifestyle factors are within our control and thus relatively simple to adjust.
-Your kNew Health Coach can help guide you in this regard.
+Your Knew Health Coach can help guide you in this regard.

 The Top 5 Common lifestyle solutions to help reduce inflammation and lower your hsCRP levels include: